aji-pratama/bse/README.md

-# Become 360 Senior Python Engineer
+# Become 360 Python Software Engineer Expert

 Is a project to learning fundamental deep understanding System Design & Algorithm for Python Engineer and technical tools.